markd315/fantasy-baseball-scramble/README.md

 Setup server cron job

-Webapp ideas for quality of life: filter for players on mlb_data conditional on results dropdown set to this Initialize new leagues with HTTP endpoint and a secret key with the team names, codes, etc Social login instead of team-code?
+### Webapp ideas for quality of life:

+Initialize new leagues with HTTP endpoint and a secret key with the team names, codes, etc. This is the potential revenue adder
-Eventually... draft
+Social login instead of team-code?
+Eventually... live draft instead of email notifications?
+Requires page to live update so probably not.

 # SSL